-Yes No Have assessments been carried out of all workstations/ users?
-Is the prolonged use of laptops without sepa mouse etc. avoided?
-If the assessments are carried out as 'self-assess conducted by users following a training progra on the ground checks by a trained workstation mme, or backed up by Have Line Managers followed up on actions ar assessments? rising from workstation Is there a schedule to ensure that workstareviewed regularly (e.g. annual or biannual) changes in the matters to which the assessment moves? and also if there are Are workstation assessments reviewed as part assessment process? of a pregnant worker Are users provided with appropriate health and s DSE use including advice on mobile working wh here applicable?
-Have the users been trained in use of the softvexpected to use? vare packages they are Are 'users' informed of how to obtain eye and these provided or reimbursed on request? eyesight tests and are Where required, are spectacles provided by the vision defects at the viewing distance(s) used work?
-Do sickness records reveal absences due to sor the fingers, wrists, elbows, back, legs or arms as Do staff know who to report to, if they suspensymptoms which are work related? ect they have ill health Do staff take regular breaks away from the scree out non-DSE tasks)? n (this includes carrying Is the working environment comfortable for uponer excessive noise distraction, suitable light glare, reasonable temperature and ventilation at the tasks in hand? ting, the avoidance of
+Yes No Have assessments been carried out of all wor rkstations/ users?
+Is the prolonged use of laptops without se mouse etc. avoided?
+If the assessments are carried out as 'self-asse conducted by users following a training prog on the ground checks by a trained workstatic gramme, or backed up by Have Line Managers followed up on actions assessments? arising from workstation Is there a schedule to ensure that work reviewed regularly (e.g. annual or biannual changes in the matters to which the asses moves? al) and also if there are Are workstation assessments reviewed as passessment process? art of a pregnant worker Are users provided with appropriate health and safety training regarding DSE use including advice on mobile working where applicable?
+Have the users been trained in use of the software packages they are expected to use?
+Are 'users' informed of how to obtain eye a these provided or reimbursed on request? nd eyesight tests and are Where required, are spectacles provided by the employer to correct vision defects at the viewing distance(s) used for the display screen work?
+Do sickness records reveal absences due to s the fingers, wrists, elbows, back, legs or arms Do staff know who to report to, if they suspect they have ill health symptoms which are work related?
+Do staff take regular breaks away from the screen (this includes carrying out non-DSE tasks)?
+Is the working environment comfortable for over excessive noise distraction, suitable ligglare, reasonable temperature and ventilation the tasks in hand? ghting, the avoidance of